 Buy it here: Rage: A Story of Survival

-Please enjoy these independent books you’ve never heard of before!
+Please enjoy these books and I hope you see why they are some of the best indie books to read right now!
 There are so many authors and titles out there to discover.
 Take a chance on something that no one else is reading and you’ll get to say those special words, “I read it before it was popular.”